Confidence Intervals for Seroprevalence

 \section{Test Inversion}

-In this section, we consider both approximate and finite-sample valid approaches to the general problem of constructing test-inversion confidence intervals for parameters $\theta$ where the corresponding null hypothesis $H\left(\theta_0\right): \theta = \theta_0$ is composite.

-To this end, we introduce a more general notation.
-Suppose that the data $X$ follow a general parametric model indexed by a parameter $( \theta , \vartheta )$.
-The parameter of interest $\theta$ is real-valued, taking values in possibly some strict subset of the real line, and the nuisance parameter $\vartheta$ is finite dimensional.
-The parameter $(\theta , \vartheta )$ lies in a parameter space $\bar \Omega$, which need not be a product space, i.e., the range of $\vartheta$ may depend on $\theta$.
+In this section, we consider both approximate and finite-sample valid approaches to the general problem of constructing test-inversion confidence intervals for parameters $\theta$, where the corresponding null hypothesis $H\left(\theta_0\right): \theta = \theta_0$ is composite.
+To this end, we require a more general notation.
+Suppose data $X$ follows a general parametric model indexed by a parameter $( \theta , \vartheta )$ in parameter space $\bar \Omega$.
+The parameter of interest $\theta$ is real-valued, and the nuisance parameter $\vartheta$ is finite dimensional.
 For a fixed value $\theta_0$, the parameter space for the nuisance parameter $\vartheta$ is denoted by

 Observe that for the case of seroprevalence $\pi$, we have that $\theta = \pi$ and can assign $\vartheta = (p_1 , p_3)$.